codecentric/porc/README.md

-= porc
+# porc

 `porc` is a small cli tool to start multiple dependent processes in parallel.
+Primary use case is starting multiple dependent web services for local development.

-== Installation
+## Installation

 ```shell
 npm install --save-dev porc